aws-samples/shopfloor-connectivity/docs/adapters/modbus.md

 ---
 ### Devices
 A collection of Modbus TCP device configurations that defines all the available Modbus servers this adapter can communicate with.
 Each device configuration specifies connection details like IP address and port number.
 When setting up a Modbus TCP source in the SFC system, the AdapterDevice property must reference one of these configured devices by name to establish which specific Modbus server to connect to for data collection.

+NOTE: When multiple sources read from the same device by using the same IP address, then for each source, a device must be configured in the adapter.

 **Type**: Map[String,[ModbusTcpDeviceConfiguration](#modbustcpdeviceconfiguration)]